Last updated: 11 June 2021

 (II) Regulatory framework:

-- B2B and B2C industries and services are allowed to open provided that they respect the rules of social distancing.
+- Teleworking is mandatory in all organisations, associations and services for all staff members unless this is impossible due to the nature of the position, the continuity of the management of the company, its activities, or its services.
 Where this is not possible they must observe and implement a series of preventive health & safety measures defined in the following guides approved by the government:

-These are complemented by guidelines at sectoral and/or company level, and/or other appropriate measures to ensure and provide an equivalent level of protection.
+These are complemented by guidelines and protocols at a sectoral (e.g. in the metal and mobility, distribution, repair and maintenance sector) and/or company level, and/or other appropriate measures to ensure and provide an equivalent level of protection.
 Collective measures always take priority over individual measures.

-Note that the above measures can be amended depending on the state of spread of COVID-19 and that the municipalities have the power to go beyond this federal legal framework and e.g. reinstate a lockdown.
+Note that the above measures can be amended depending on the state of spread of COVID-19 and that the municipalities have the power to go beyond this federal legal framework.

 What are employers’ obligations in respect of COVID-19?

-- organising home working is strongly recommended for every job where this is possible.
-If employers face force majeure (e.g. site forced to close) or economic reasons (e.g. limited business needs) they can put employees on temporary unemployment for force majeure or economic reasons (further details below);
+- If employers face force majeure (e.g. the site is forced to close) or economic difficulty (e.g. limited business needs) they can put employees on temporary unemployment for force majeure or economic reasons (further details below).

-- where employees cannot work remotely or parties choose to return to the premises, social distancing requirements must be strictly respected (i.e. keeping minimum 1.5 metres distance between workers at all times).
-Where this is not possible employers must observe and implement appropriate preventive measures (see previous question);
+- In any event the social distancing requirements must always be strictly respected (i.e. keeping minimum 1.5 metres distance between workers).
+Where this is not possible employers must observe and implement appropriate preventive measures (see previous question).).

 All these measures are being regularly updated.